AutoMOOSE: An Agentic AI for Autonomous Phase-Field Simulation: Results

 The four approximate matches reflect minor differences with no effect on simulation output: postprocessor entry reordering, a \texttt{coarsen\_fraction} difference (\texttt{0.1} vs.\ \texttt{0.05}), and AutoMOOSE's automatic addition of \texttt{exodus\,=\,true} in \texttt{[Outputs]} to enable microstructure trajectory visualization.
 The two differing blocks are \texttt{[Mesh]} and \texttt{[Executioner]}: the mesh correctly uses \texttt{nx\,=\,ny\,=\,12} with \texttt{uniform\_refine\,=\,3} from the prompt rather than the tutorial's $44\times44$ grid, and the executioner autonomously selects ASM preconditioning rather than \texttt{hypre boomeramg} --- both physically valid choices that reflect the prompt specification.

 Figure~\ref{fig:input_comparison} illustrates the exact match for the \texttt{[UserObjects]} block: both files declare identical \texttt{GrainTracker} parameters; the only difference is \texttt{grain\_num} (15 from the prompt vs.\ 20 in the reference).
 Grey inline annotations in Figure~\ref{fig:S_full_input_comparison} trace every parameter directly back to $\mathcal{P}$ (Eq.~\eqref{eq:simplan}), making prompt-to-input traceability explicit throughout.
-The generated file executed without error on the first attempt, confirming that AutoMOOSE's pre-trained MOOSE knowledge is sufficient to produce production-ready input files without retrieval-augmented grounding.
+The generated file executed without error on the first attempt, indicating that AutoMOOSE's pre-trained MOOSE knowledge was sufficient to produce a valid, runnable input file for this case without retrieval-augmented grounding.